DgZiga/FR-3dCutscenes/README.md

 - `scroll_mode`: can be ADD, SUB, or SET.
 ADD/SUB will add or subtract the speed to the current scroll each frame, SET will just set the value put in the `speed` field as the current scroll distance.

 ## Text
 To configure text appearing on screen, texboxes and text palettes must first be configured.
 Please note that text will always appear on background #0 (the one on top of all the others), and that background will not be available for image rendering (text can still scroll.)

 ### Textboxes
 Textboxes are rectangles on the screen where text can be displayed.
-If no textbox is configured, text rendering will be disabled, and bg #0 will be free to be used for image rendering.
 To configure the textboxes, open the `src/config/config.h` file and look for the `textboxes[]` array.
 This array contains one entry for each texbox, plus an entry that marks the end of the array.
 The array is of type `struct TextboxTemplate`, here's a breakdown of all the fields:
 - `bg_id`: the bg on which the texbox will be drawn.
 As of right now, the only bg supported is 0.
 A record with this value set to `0xFF` is considered the entry that marks the end of the array.
 - `x`: horizontal offset, starting from the left side of the screen.
 This value is multiplied by 8, i.e. a textbox with x=3 will start 24 pixels from the left side of the screen.